 Guided by the principles of fairness, integrity, transparency, and accountability, our governance framework plays a critical role in championing ethical and sustainable practices.

-The BOARD OF DIRECTORS is mandated to enhance stockholder value by fostering the long-term success of the Company and sustaining its competitiveness and profitability in a manner consistent with the Company’s vision, mission, and corporate objectives.
+The BOARD OF DIRECTORS is mandated to enhance stockholder value by fostering the long-term success of the Company and sustaining its competitiveness and profitability, in alignment with the Company’s vision, mission, and corporate objectives.

-The CHAIRMAN OF THE BOARD serves to represent the interests of all Shareholders and Stakeholders, and to oversee the performance of the Board and its Directors.
-He champions exemplary ethical governance principles for Directors, Officers, and Employees to emulate and likewise espouse.
+The CHAIRMAN OF THE BOARD represents the interests of all shareholders and stakeholders and oversees the performance of the Board and its Directors.
+He champions exemplary ethical governance principles for Directors, Officers, and Employees to uphold and emulate.

-The MANAGEMENT is headed by the PRESIDENT AND CEO.
-It is responsible for the Company’s successful implementation of the strategy and direction as approved by the Board and exercises control over the Company’s processes and effective execution of strategies that facilitate performance that are attuned to the Company’s business environment, and culture.
+The MANAGEMENT, headed by the PRESIDENT AND CEO, is responsible for the successful implementation of the Company’s strategy and direction, as approved by the Board.
+Management exercises control over the Company’s operations and ensures the effective execution of strategies aligned with the business environment and organizational culture.

-The CORPORATE SECRETARY, under the direction of the Chairman, is responsible for ensuring that good information flows within the Board and Board Committees and between Management and Non-Executive Directors.
+The CORPORATE SECRETARY, under the guidance of the Chairman, ensures the smooth flow of information within the Board, its Committees, and between Management and the Non-Executive Directors.

-The CORPORATE GOVERNANCE OFFICE (CGO) attests to the Company’s dedication to pursue excellence in corporate governance.
-Its mandate is to support the Board of Directors and Management in the formulation and implementation of CG plans, programs and initiatives, and in monitoring compliance among the ranks to achieve the highest standards of competence and ethical culture among Directors, Officers and Employees.
+The CORPORATE GOVERNANCE OFFICE (CGO) reflects the Company’s commitment to excellence in governance.
+The CGO supports the Board and Management in the formulation, implementation, and monitoring of governance plans, programs, and initiatives, helping to uphold the highest standards of competence and ethical culture across all levels of the organization.

-The INTERNAL AUDIT team directly reports to the Audit Committee and is headed by the CHIEF AUDIT EXECUTIVE.
-The role of the Internal Audit is to provide independent, objective assurance, and consulting services to the Management designed to add value and improve the Company’s operations.
-The role also includes ensuring the adequacy of the network of risk management, control, and governance processes.
+The INTERNAL AUDIT function, headed by the CHIEF AUDIT EXECUTIVE, reports directly to the Audit Committee.
+Its role is to provide independent and objective assurance and consulting services to Management, adding value and improving operations.
+Internal Audit also ensures the adequacy of the Company’s risk management, control, and governance processes.

 Internal Audit Charter